 - Providing treatment simulations

-One of the interesting things that it can do is that it can detect when you are about to experience lows a long time before it happens by using machine learning.
+One of the interesting things that it can do is detect when you are about to experience lows a long time before it happens by using machine learning.

 Nightscout calls it a “Predictive low forecasting feature” and, according to several other users, it’s actually pretty accurate.